Avenue Q: Act II

-A despondent Princeton has been holed up in his apartment after breaking up with Kate, but the neighbors coax him outside ("There is Life Outside Your Apartment").
-Lucy, looking for a place to crash, seduces the rebounding Princeton.
+A despondent Princeton has been holed up in his apartment after breaking up with Kate ("It Sucks to Be Me" (reprise)), but the neighbors coax him outside, where he once again runs into Lucy, who seduces the rebounding Princeton ("There is Life Outside Your Apartment").
 Kate is angry, but Christmas Eve explains that it means she is in love with him ("The More You Ruv Someone").
 Kate writes a note to Princeton suggesting that they rendezvous at the Empire State Building and leaves it with Lucy, who promptly destroys it.
-A homeless Nicky laments his fate to Gary who confesses that he is deriving pleasure from Nicky's misfortune; they agree that this, while morally wrong, is yet another reality ("Schadenfreude").
+Nicky, having been kicked off of all his friends' couches, laments his fate to Gary who confesses that he is deriving pleasure from Nicky's misfortune; they agree that this, while morally wrong, is yet another reality ("Schadenfreude").

 On the Empire State Building's viewing platform, Kate, thinking that Princeton has stood her up, throws his lucky penny away.
-A hundred stories below, Lucy, walking by on Fifth Avenue, is knocked unconscious by the penny.
-Kate and Princeton unsuccessfully try to work out their problems over Lucy's comatose body.
+A hundred stories below, Lucy, who had just dumped Princeton for lacking a job, plans or money, is knocked unconscious by the penny.
+At the hospital, Kate figures out that Lucy sabotaged the meeting, while Kate and Princeton unsuccessfully try to work out their problems over Lucy's comatose body.
 Rod is too proud to accept Nicky's repeated apologies, despite clearly missing him, and tearfully consults Christmas Eve.
 Princeton, Kate, and Nicky dream of returning to happier times ("I Wish I Could Go Back to College").